 ABOUT YOUTH CARE

-Youth Care is a “behavior modification boarding school,” offering residential treatment for adolescents aged 11 to 18 who are struggling with a variety of mental and behavioral health disorders, including but not limited to depression, self-esteem issues, and substance abuse issues.
+Youth Care is a behavior modification boarding school that provides residential treatment for adolescents aged 11 to 18 who are facing various mental and behavioral health disorders, including but not limited to depression, self-esteem issues, and substance abuse problems.

 TREATMENT & ASSESSMENT

-On an average week, clients receive 20 hours of clinical services, focused on helping them to recognize and understand their choices and the consequences of those choices.
-Treatment consists of medication management services; individual, group, and family therapy, including dialectical behavior therapy (DBT); and recreational and experiential therapies.
+Within an average week, clients receive 20 hours of clinical services, which focus on helping them recognize and understand their choices and the consequences that come with those choices.
+Treatment includes medication management services, individual, group, and family therapy (including dialectical behavior therapy), and recreational and experiential therapies.

-The program is structured into levels, according to a points system.
-Residents are given points hourly, for behavior such as good school performance and appropriate social interactions.
-The immediacy of this system is designed to help students correct their poor behavior.
+The program is structured into levels based on a point system.
+Residents earn points hourly for positive behaviors such as good school performance and appropriate social interactions.
+This system aims to help students correct their negative behavior promptly.

-The center has four main levels: orientation, awareness, proficiency, and mastery.
-There are also three correctional levels, which involve a variety of punishments including withheld privileges.
-If a client moves back a level, they must complete various therapeutic assignments before returning to their previous level.
+The center has four primary levels: orientation, awareness, proficiency, and mastery.
+Additionally, there are three correctional levels that involve various punishments, including withheld privileges.
+If a client moves back a level, they must complete therapeutic assignments before returning to their previous level.

-The center places a strong emphasis on family involvement, offering weekly family therapy sessions as well as parent days every six to eight weeks, which include conferences, therapy, support groups, and student presentations.
+The center prioritizes family involvement and provides weekly family therapy sessions.
+Parent days are held every six to eight weeks and include conferences, therapy sessions, support groups, and student presentations.

-Aftercare options include a partial hospitalization program (PHP) that runs seven days a week from the residential treatment facility.
+Aftercare options include a seven-day-a-week partial hospitalization program (PHP) based at the residential treatment facility.

 STAFF CREDENTIALS

-Staff includes a psychiatrist, a psychologist, nurses, social workers, licensed marriage and family therapists, and advanced substance abuse counselors.
-The single individual polled by Best-rehabs.com to date on the staff’s level of training and experience gave it two out of five stars.
+The staff at Youth Care includes a psychiatrist, psychologist, nurses, social workers, licensed marriage and family therapists, and advanced substance abuse counselors.
+The staff’s level of training and experience was given a two out of five star rating by a single individual polled by Best-rehabs.com.

 ACCOMMODATIONS & AMENITIES

-Residents share bedrooms in a comfortable family-style home with a computer room and a garden.
-Clients must complete mandatory chores, and the center also offers recreational activities such as cross-country skiing, indoor climbing, and snowshoeing, designed to instill trust, honesty, good communication skills, and strong self-esteem.
-Clients also perform service-based activities every week, such as volunteering at the food bank or playing bingo with the elderly.
+The residents share bedrooms in a comfortable family-style home equipped with a computer room and a garden.
+Mandatory chores are assigned to clients, and the center also provides recreational activities such as cross-country skiing, indoor climbing, and snowshoeing.
+These activities aim to instill trust, honesty, good communication skills, and strong self-esteem.
+Additionally, clients engage in service-based activities every week, such as volunteering at the food bank or playing bingo with the elderly.

 The center is a fully accredited academic institution with certified teachers.